greysonlalonde/sweetpotato/docs/source/build.rst

            app.publish(platform="your platform here")

-    b) or run these terminal commands in your project directory
+    b) or run these terminal commands in your project directory:

     .. code-block:: console